Structure, Functionality, and Bioceramics - Design Principles for High Performance

 b) Nucleation of BaTiO₃

-c) Diffusion of Ba²⁺ ions through product layer
+c) Diffusion of Ba²⁺ ions through the product layer

-Correct answer: c) Diffusion of Ba²⁺ ions through product layer
+Correct answer: c) Diffusion of Ba²⁺ ions through the product layer

 Explanation:

-In the diffusion coefficient D(T) = D₀ exp(-Eₐ/RT), what happens to the sensitivity of the diffusion coefficient to temperature changes as Eₐ (activation energy) becomes larger?
+In the diffusion coefficient D(T) = D₀ exp(-Eₐ/RT), how does the sensitivity of the diffusion coefficient to temperature change as Eₐ (the activation energy) increases?

 Explanation: